jpottruff/savage-ipsum/README.md

 `npm run tw:prod`

-- will treeshake the unused styles and drastically reduce the size of the css output
+- treeshakes unused styles and drastically reduces the size of the css output
-- _this script is currently using [cross-env](https://www.npmjs.com/package/cross-env)_
+- _NOTE: this script is currently using [cross-env](https://www.npmjs.com/package/cross-env)_

 ## Attribution